zettajs/zettajs.github.io/guides/_posts/2014-10-21-How-to-Create-a-Device-Driver.md

 description: This guide will show you how to create a device driver.
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Create-Device-Driver), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 So, you want to create a Zetta device driver?
 This guide will get you started.

 # Step #1: Know Your Device and Platform